 NullType in streaming is not supported.
 Since you must set schemas when using streaming this should be very rare.

 NullType is also not accepted for complex types such as

 By default, overwriting the data in a table does not overwrite the schema.
 When overwriting a table using

-replaceWhere, you may still want to override the schema of the data being written.
-You can choose to replace the schema and partitioning of the table by setting:
+replaceWhere, you may still want to overwrite the schema of the data being written.
+You replace the schema and partitioning of the table by setting the